The Adopt a Composer scheme pairs member groups with composers for one year, with each pair working collaboratively to create a unique new work.

 What is Adopt a Composer?

-Adopt a Composer pairs amateur choirs, orchestras, and ensembles with a composer for one year.
+Adopt a Composer pairs leisure time choirs, orchestras, and ensembles with an up and coming composer for one year.
 The composer has the opportunity to get to know a performing group and write a piece especially for them to premiere.
 The group has the chance to contribute to the creation of a new work by some of the UK’s most promising composers.
 Pieces that are composed are usually around ten minutes long (as a very rough approximation) and are usually written to work around your existing repertoire and schedule.

-Adopt a Composer is funded by PRS Foundation, the Philip and Dorothy Green Trust and Creative Scotland, and run by Making Music, in association with Sound and Music and BBC Radio 3.
+Adopt a Composer is funded by PRS Foundation and the Philip and Dorothy Green Trust, and run by Making Music, in association with Sound and Music and BBC Radio 3.

 La Nova Singers - paired with Ed Scolding in 2015/16

 What are the benefits for our group?

 - A new piece of repertoire tailored to the strengths and personality of the group

 - A working relationship with a skilled and committed composer

 - The opportunity to be recorded for BBC Radio 3, for possible broadcast on national radio